synw/django-mqueue/docs/realtime/handlers.rst

 	if (event_class == 'Important') {
 		// do whatever you want
 		alert('The message '+message+' is important');
-		// false to discard the regular message behavior return false
+		// false to discard the regular message behavior, true to keep it return false
 	}
 	return true